hkniberg/ainutshell/1-main/120-the-role-of-humans.md

 ![](../.gitbook/assets/120-human-and-ai_1.png)

 One important question is:
 Is human role X needed in the Age of AI?

 For example are Doctors needed?
 Developers?
 Lawyers?
 CEOs?
-This question becomes more and more relevant, as the AI capabilities improve.
+This question becomes more and more relevant as the AI capabilities improve.

 ## AI as your colleague

-Some jobs will disappear for sure.
+Some jobs will disappear, yes.
 But for most roles, I think we humans are still needed.
 Someone with domain knowledge needs to decide:

 - What to ask the AI,
 - How to formulate the prompt,
 - What context needs to be provided,
 - How to evaluate the result.

-AI models aren’t perfect.
+LLMs aren’t perfect.
 They can be absolutely brilliant, but sometimes also terribly stupid.
 They can sometimes hallucinate and provide bogus information in a very convincing way.

 - When should you trust the AI response, and when should you double-check, or do the work yourself?
 - What about legal compliance and data security?
 What information can we send to an AI model, and where is that data stored?